 If you love these apple rings, be sure to check out these other delicious ideas:

-- 1 extra-large, tasty apple (Honeycrisp, Pink Lady, Braeburn, and Fuji work well)
+- 1 extra-large apple (Honeycrisp, Pink Lady, Braeburn, and Fuji work well)

 - pinch of ground cloves

 - Preheat oven to 225°F and line a baking sheet with parchment paper.

 - Core the apple and use a mandoline slicer to slice it between ⅛- and ¼-inch thick.
 (If you don't have a slicer, don't worry, you can do it by hand too!)
 Place the apple slices in a large bowl.

 - Combine the spices in a small pinch bowl.
 Sprinkle the spices over the apple rings and use your hands to gently toss to coat.

 - Transfer the apple slices to the baking sheet.
 Bake the apples for 60–90 minutes, or until they're dried and shriveled, but still tender.